 Wesley Donehue is a political consultant, digital marketer, investor, and host of Under Fire podcast.
 He’s known as a knife fighter who solves problems for elected officials, candidates, causes and corporations.
 He’s the owner of United Federation Holdings under which he operates Push Digital, Laurens Group, Risa Properties, Frothy Beard Brewing Company and many other entrepreneurial ventures.

 Wesley is most proud of his wife Elizabeth and their three sons Harlowe, Tennyson and Lawton.
 He calls himself a “solid middle of the pack endurance athlete” as he can typically be found training for long distance triathlons, marathons and ultramarathons.
 Wesley is an avid reader and a fan of history, stoic philosophy and Star Trek.

 Learn more about Wesley in the article below.

-PUSH Digital founder and CEO Wesley Donehue is the virtual face of digital media, but his mirror reflects so much more.
+PUSH Digital founding partner, Wesley Donehue, is the virtual face of digital media, but his mirror reflects so much more.

 If you don’t want to know what Wesley Donehue thinks, you’d best not ask him.
 He’s smart, passionate, talented, and ferociously honest.
 Husband, father, political activist, entrepreneur, Christian, athlete, avid Gamecock and self-proclaimed geek, Donehue’s mirror reflects a man of many authentic and fascinating faces, one who moves fluidly from one role to the next with seemingly endless energy.